How Tiptonic Finger Picks Work

 The Playing Surfaces

 The outside surfaces of each Finger Pick have been very carefully designed to form an underside playing surface for upstrokes and a topside playing surface for downstrokes.
 These playing surfaces are the primary places where the string contacts the pick.
 We have spent many hours perfecting the shape of these surfaces because this is where the tone begins.
 Each surface provides the right amount of surface area, mass, smoothness, and edge to provide an exceptionally well-balanced tone with silky and clear highs, strong bass, and increased volume (when you play harder).
-In contrast, fingernails sound thin, fingertips sound muddy, and fingerpicks sound brittle.
+In contrast, fingernails sound thin, fingertips sound muddy, and metal fingerpicks sound brittle.

 The playing surfaces have been optimized to ensure that the string does not catch on the end or edge of the surfaces in an unnatural way.
 For example, those who use acrylic nails have problems with the string catching near the cuticle when the nail grows out a bit.
 Finger Picks solve this by always tucking right up against the cuticle.
 Since you place the Finger Pick on your finger right before you play each time, you always place it against the cuticle to prevent unwanted catching of the string in this location.